PacificCommunity/ofp-sam-yft-2026-assessment/presentations/2025_11_13_pre_paw/discussion.md

 Converting weights to lengths may not solve any problems.

+Possible benefits of converting weights to lengths:

+1. We may have the raw weight data in finer resolution than the MFCL input format.
+Therefore, we can do a better job converting the weights to lengths outside the model than MFCL can do inside the model.

+2. If we see regional variability in the length-weight relationship, we can take that into account when we convert weights to lengths outside the model, whereas MFCL only supports one length-weight relationship for all regions.

+3. If we see temporal variability in the length-weight relationship, we can take that into account when we convert weights to lengths outside the model, whereas MFCL only supports one length-weight relationship for the entire assessment period.

+4. MFCL does not support unequal bin widths like SS3 does.
+Weight comps are slightly more useful when using software that supports unequal bin widths.

 ## Spatially varying growth

 It seems likely that growth varibes between regions.
 However, we may not have